Gremsy/T3V3-Firmware/README.md

   + C2 button press hold > 2 seconds.
 Turn off Gimbal.
 - Refer to: https://www.youtube.com/watch?v=p9fpLAZofRc&t=7s

-## Control gimbal mode with Herelink with Pixhawk Flight Controler.
+## Control gimbal with Herelink with Pixhawk Flight Controller.
 Use S.Bus signal output from the Herelink for simultaneous control of Autopilot, Gimbal and camera as well.
 - In Single mode
   + Scroll wheel controls the TILT or PAN axis (Channel 10)